wcarhart/tug/README.md

 # copy any necessary .env files to VM
 # set up tug config.json as desired
-yarn prod # verify this works, should see app at domain/IP pm2 start yarn --interpreter bash -- prod # verify this works, should see app at domain/IP pm2 startup systemd
+yarn prod # verify this works, should see app at domain/IP pm2 start yarn --name wcarhart/tug -- prod # verify this works, should see app at domain/IP pm2 startup systemd
 # this will spit out another command to run, make sure you run it VERBATIM
 pm2 save